 The hundreds of young South Africans who, upon leaving Lawhill, have gone on to pursue successful careers because of the specialist education they received at the Lawhill Maritime Centre, is proof of the effectiveness of our programme in helping to reduce the high levels of youth poverty and unemployment in South Africa.

 Most of our students begin the Maritime Studies course with little background of the maritime industry – some may not even have seen the sea or a ship at close quarters – and, after our three year programme, they emerge with a range of knowledge and skills that makes them immediately employable in the shipping industry.

 Wholly-funded by the maritime industry, the Lawhill Maritime Centre has won several awards since it was founded, as a pilot programme, in 1995.
-Past awards include the Lloyds List ‘Salute to Youth and Training’ award (1999) and more recently, the international Seatrade ‘Investment in People’ Award (2012) and a Platinum Award from the Impumelelo Social Innovation Centre (2013) and the Maritime Review Newsmaker of the Year Award (2017).
+Past awards include the Lloyds List ‘Salute to Youth and Training’ award (1999) and more recently, the international Seatrade ‘Investment in People’ Award (2012), a Platinum Award from the Impumelelo Social Innovation Centre (2013) and the Maritime Review Newsmaker of the Year Award (2017).

 Click here to read more about our programmes

 Click here to read more about our sponsors & to view our wishlist